 Treating loose adult teeth begins with a simple visit to your dental hygienist.
 If you’ve never visited your hygienist before, this is definitely something you should consider.
 Dental hygienists, such as the skilled team we have at Lion Dental Centre in Stourbridge, help you maintain healthy gums and perform professional cleaning of plaque and tartar build-up.
 These are the components of gum disease that lead to diminished gum health, shaking the foundations of our teeth.
 Professionally removing these nasties from your teeth will help promote your overall oral hygiene as well as combat the development of gum disease and loose adult teeth.

 This is the part you were expecting, but as dentists we wouldn’t be doing our job if we didn’t remind you to maintain at-home dental care and hygiene.
 Brushing your teeth a twice a day, flossing once a day, and using anti-septic mouthwash will help tackle the build-up of plaque and keep your teeth and gums in good health.
 Food build-up in the gaps of your teeth and on your gums attracts bacteria to feast on the sugars, which then release toxins that harm your enamel and tissue.
 This leads to, you guessed it, tooth loss.
 We champion preventative dentistry, so we wouldn’t be doing our job if we didn’t indulge how simple it is to maintain healthy and stable teeth from the comfort of your own bathroom sink.

 At our Stourbridge dental practice, your dental and oral health are our main priorities.
-Prevent loose adult teeth and all other manner of dental health calamities by booking your appointment today.
-Call 01384 376336 or enquire online.
+Prevent loose adult teeth and all other manners of dental health calamities by booking your appointment today.
+Call 01384 376336 or book online.